Sourdough Bread Recipe

 Instructions

-• Combine 8 ounces active sourdough starter, 8 ounces warm water and 1 ½ cups (7 ½ oz) of the flour.
+• Combine 8 ounces active sourdough starter, 8 ounces warm water and 7 ½ ounces bread flour of the flour.
 Mix with the paddle on low speed until it forms a thick batter.
 Cover the bowl and set aside for 30-60 minutes.

-• Place the dough into a lightly oiled bowl, turn once to coat the dough.
-Cover the bowl and set it aside at room temperature.
+• Transfer the dough to a lightly oiled bowl, turning once to coat.
+Cover and leave at room temperature.

 • Cool completely on a wire rack before slicing.